open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 - The queue contains `maxExportBatchSize` or more spans.
 - `ForceFlush` is called.

-In any of the above cases the processor MUST NOT begin an export if another export is in progress.
-If one of the above events occurs during an ongoing export the processor MAY do either of the following:

-- Export the next batch immediately when the ongoing export completes.
-This behavior SHOULD be chosen when the next batch export was triggered by `ForceFlush`.
-- Export the next batch `scheduledDelayMillis` after the ongoing export completes.
+If any of the above events occurs before `Export()` returns, the span processor should wait until `Export()` returns before exporting the next batch.

-In any of the above cases, if the queue is empty the processor MAY export an empty batch OR skip the export and consider it to be completed immediately.
+If the queue is empty when an export is triggered, the processor MAY export an empty batch OR skip the export and consider it to be completed immediately.

 **Configurable parameters:**